HomeDev GuideAPI Reference

 Time delay

 After an object is indexed, it is instantly available for retrieval with the Client Get method.
-However, the index must be refreshed before the object is returned in search results.
-This happens automatically every second.
+However, you must refresh the index before returning the object in search results, which happens automatically every second.
 However, if an object must be available immediately, modify the client command that tells the service to refresh the index.
 Only do this if really necessary (and preferably only while testing or debugging) because it can negatively affect performance.

 client.Index(blogPost, x => x.Refresh = true);